The weather – basic principles

 2. Warm Air Holds More Moisture

-Warm air is able to hold more water vapor than cold air.
+Warm air holds more water vapor than cold air, making summers humid.

 Atmosphere